 Transition from Year 6 into Year 7 is really important to all us.
 Strong relationships exist between ourselves and all primary feeder schools to best support all prospective students.
 Senior staff make frequent visits to our partnership schools, meeting children and staff, discussing issues and answering questions.
-Strong links exist between The Warriner Inclusion Unit and primary services, supporting students with special educational needs.
+Strong links exist between our Special Educational Needs department and primary services, supporting all students where needed.

-In preparation for starting at the Warriner School key staff will visit Year 6 students at their primary school.
+In preparation for starting at The Warriner School, key staff will visit Year 6 students at their primary school.
 They discuss some of the key changes that lie ahead as they move school.
 In late June Year 6 students and parents have the opportunity to meet the Head of Year 7 and the tutor team.
-Parents will also be invited to attend a presentation given by the Executive Headteacher, and have the opportunity to meet the Assistant Headteacher with responsibility for KS3 and other key staff during the evening.
-Face to face activities may need to be adapted in light of the current situation and if so all information will be available remotely.
+Parents will also be invited to attend a presentation given by the Headteacher, and have the opportunity to meet the Assistant Headteacher with responsibility for KS3 and other key staff during the evening.
+Face to face activities may need to be adapted in light of the current situation and if so, all information will be available remotely.

 In late July all Year 6 students are invited to join us for two Induction Days.
 During these days the students will have a 'taster' of a number of curriculum areas, but more importantly they will start to build relationships with members of their tutor group and teaching groups.
-We hope these relationships will blossom and many will become life long.
+We hope these relationships will blossom and many will become lifelong.